 Recipients 15 Years of Age or Younger

 All pharmacy claims for any strength of cariprazine (Vraylar®) for recipients 15 years of age or younger will deny.
-Overrides will be addressed by faxing a Request for Prescription Override Form (Rx PA16) to the RXPA Unit.

 Recipients 16 – 17 Years of Age

 Pharmacy claims for cariprazine (Vraylar®) for recipients 16 – 17 years of age, with a dose greater than 4.5mg/day, will deny.
 Overrides will be addressed by faxing a Rx PA16 to the RXPA Unit.